 Online Banking

 - Convenience—you can access your accounts 24/7, so long as you have an internet connection.
-You won’t have to wait until business hours or make that long drive across town just to get money out of the ATM or make a deposit.
+You won’t have to wait until business hours or drive across town to get money from the ATM or make a deposit.

 - Flexibility—online banks often offer additional conveniences like remote check deposit capabilities through mobile devices (e.g., smartphone apps) and payment alerts via text message (in addition to email).
-These features allow users more control over their finances without having to physically visit their bank every day or week.
+These features allow users more control over their finances without physically visiting their bank every day or week.

 Neobanking